Milck

-Connie Kimberly Lim (born May 29, 1986), professionally known as Milck (stylized as MILCK), is an American singer.
-A child of immigrants from Hong Kong, she initially performed as an independent artist for several years, and rose to widespread attention after a video of a performance of her song "Quiet" at the 2017 Women's March became popular, and became embraced as a feminist anthem for the movement.
+Connie Kimberly Lim (born May 29, 1986), professionally known as Milck (stylized as MILCK), is an American singer from California.
+She initially performed as an independent artist for several years, and rose to widespread attention after a video of a performance of her song "Quiet" at the 2017 Women's March became popular, and became embraced as a feminist anthem for the movement.
 She was eventually signed to Atlantic Records, and released her debut EP This Is Not The End in 2018.

 Milck's second EP, Into Gold, was released in early 2020, preceded by the lead single "If I Ruled the World".
 She released another protest song later that year, "Somebody's Beloved", in collaboration with British songwriter Bipolar Sunshine.

 Early life

 Lim was raised in Palos Verdes near Los Angeles, California.
 She enrolled as a child in classical piano and opera class, and composed her first work "Healthy People" at age seven.
 She was the child of immigrants from Hong Kong, with one sister and one brother.
 Her father paid his way through medical school by "flipping burgers".
 She was successful at school and was homecoming queen, but struggled with anorexia.

 She attended UC Berkeley studying pre-medicine, where she joined the a cappella group Golden Overtones, and started a band.
 She eventually dropped out of college and continued to perform as an independent artist for eight years.
 She signed to a record label and appeared on the first season of the television show The Voice.
 She was however eventually dropped by her management.

 Lim assumed the stage name Milck, based on her first two initials and her last name backwards.